lct-rug-2022/edos-2023/README.md

 * Task B: `edos_C,evalita` + fine-tuning, `exist,edos_C,evalita`;
 * Task C: `edos_B,sexist` + fine-tuning, `edos_B,sexist`.

-`python training/machamp/train.py` also contains other customizable parameters.
+`training/machamp/train.py` also contains other customizable parameters.

+## Results

+The results and analysis will be available soon (after paper review).

+`TBA paper link`

 ## Acknowledgements

 * We would like to thank Tommaso Caselli for the insightful supervision and multiple wonderful ideas.
-* We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high-performance computing cluster.
+* We would like to thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high-performance computing cluster.
 * The first four authors are supported by the Erasmus Mundus Master Programme ["Language and Communication Technologies"](https://lct-master.org).